JuliaLang/www.julialang.org/manual/calling-c-and-fortran-code/index.md

 *Note:* the `bool` type is only defined by C++, where it is 8 bits wide.
 In C, however, `int` is often used for boolean values.
 Since `int` is 32-bits wide (on all supported systems), there is some potential for confusion here.

+A C function declared to return `Void` will give `nothing` in Julia.

 **System-dependent:**